 CHURCHILL MINING PLC

-Churchill appealed the decision to the Administrative High Court in Jakarta which dismissed this appeal and has since appealed to the Indonesian Supreme Court who have also rejected the appeal.
+Churchill had taken the EKCP discovery through to feasibility in readiness for funding and the commencement of construction.
+Since then Churchill and its partners were subjected to a negative ruling from the regional Samarinda Administrative Tribunal that sought to ratify the Bupati’s improper unilateral decision to revoke the EKCP licenses.
+Churchill appealed the decision to the Administrative High Court in Jakarta which dismissed this appeal and has since appealed to the Indonesian Supreme Court who has also rejected the appeal.

-Churchill has recently moved to file a claim of international arbitration against the Republic of Indonesia for breaches of Indonesia’s obligations under the Bilateral Investment Treaty between the United Kingdom and the Republic of Indonesia (the "UK-Indonesia BIT").
+In 2012, Churchill moved to file a claim of international arbitration against the Republic of Indonesia (“ROI”) for breaches of Indonesia’s obligations under the Bilateral Investment Treaty between the United Kingdom and the Republic of Indonesia (the "UK-Indonesia BIT").

 Please note that all data is delayed by at least 15 minutes.